How to Install Slide-Out Rack Mount Fiber Enclosure

 After the fiber cable trunk being well secured, the routing of the individual breakout fibers can be started.
 Connect the individual pre-terminated fibers to the fiber adapter panels and make sure they are connected to the right ports.
 Then connecting fiber patch cords to the FAPs on the front panel through bend radius control clips.
 During this process, be sure to maintain proper patch cord bend radius.

-With the above steps a slide-out fiber enclosure is generally installed and can provide reliable cabling environment.
+With the above steps a slide-out rack mount fiber enclosure is generally installed and can provide reliable cabling environment.
 The slide-out fiber patch enclosure installation takes a 1U rack enclosure as example.
-For higher cabling density, there are fiber enclosures that can provide up to 96 fibers per rack unit provided in FS.COM.
-The following table lists part of our slide-out fiber enclosures.
-Kindly visit FS.COM or contact email@example.com for more details about fiber enclosures.
+For higher cabling density, there are fiber enclosures that can provide up to 96 fibers per rack unit provided in FS.com.
+The following table lists part of our slide-out rack mount fiber enclosures.
+Kindly visit FS.com or contact email@example.com for more details about fiber enclosures.